MarkClinton/footy-stats-cli/README.md

 ![Main image](documentation/imagery/images/main_image.png)

 ## About
 Footy Stats CLI is a command line interface tool built using Python.
-It utilises the [football-data.org](https://www.football-data.org/) API.
+It utilizes the [football-data.org](https://www.football-data.org/) API.
 The aim of this application is to give value to the underlying API.
 Allowing end users to easily access, display and find the relevant information they need about a league, club or particular season.